Munib A. Younan

 - 2016-Present Honorary President of the Middle East Council of Churches (MECC)

-- 2016-Present Honorary President for the Evangelical Family Middle East Council of Churches (MECC)
+- 2016-Present Honorary President of the Evangelical Family, MECC

 - 2010-Present Member, Executive Committee, Fellowship of the Middle East Evangelical Churches (FMEEC)

-- 2007-Present Chair, Board of Trustees Al Diyar Consortium in Bethlehem (ELCJHL)
+- 2007-Present Chair, Board of Trustees, Al Diyar Consortium in Bethlehem, Evangelical Lutheran Church in Jordan and the Holy Land (ELCJHL)

 - 2007-Present Board Member of the Swedish Theological Institute, Jerusalem

-- 2004-Present International Grand Chaplain, International Grand Priory of Sovereign Military Order of the Temple of Jerusalem, OSMTH)
+- 2004-Present International Grand Chaplain, International Grand Priory of the Sovereign Military Order, Temple of Jerusalem (OSMTH)

 - 2003-Present Member, Board of Managers, Near East School of Theology in Beirut

-- 2002-President Chair, Local Reference Group, and Founding Member of original church initiative (Ecumenical Accompaniment Programme for Palestine and Israel, EAPPI)
+- 2002-President Chair, Local Reference Group, and Founding Member of the original church initiative, Ecumenical Accompaniment Programme for Palestine and Israel (EAPPI)

-- 1998-Present Chairperson, Coordination Committee for Cooperation between the ELCJHL and Overseas Partners (ELCJHL)
+- 1998-Present Chairperson, Coordination Committee for Cooperation between the ELCJHL and Overseas Partners of the ELCJHL

 - 1998-Present Chair of the Board, Augusta Victoria Hospital, Lutheran World Service in Jerusalem